SlowOnARocketTM/DSKMKR/README.md

 #### Icon: Set the location where the app icon file is stored (ex. /home/{Username}/Desktop/CoolSoftware/Software.png) the icon can be pretty much any format your distro supports
 ### Gallery
 ![Screenshot from 2025-04-12 22-13-55](https://github.com/user-attachments/assets/f5890b6c-b155-4035-8a8c-ccf35dd1ad7b)
+DSKMKR also contains a cool white accent theme for ctk(use it as you wan't.
+I don't want credit for it!
+Feel free to customize it to your likings if you want too)